 Divorce is generally a confusing and time-consuming process.
-You need to make choices regarding various elements such as marital assets and property.
+You need to make choices regarding various elements such as dividing debt, marital assets and property.
 One thing some divorcing couples don’t realize is that debt is considered marital property, regardless of which person incurred it.
 Learn about what happens to debt during divorce and what you can do to protect yourself.

 How debt is treated